 4.3.4.1 Definition

 This IOC is provided for sub-classing only.
 It provides attribute(s) that are common to functional IOCs.
-Note that a ManagedElement may contain several managed functions.
+Note that a ManagedElement may contain several managed functions, a managed function may contain other managed functions as specified for the specific subclass.
 The ManagedFunction may be extended in the future if more common characteristics to functional objects are identified.

 This IOC can represent a telecommunication function either realized by software running on dedicated hardware or realized by software running on NFVI.
 Each ManagedFunction instance communicates with a manager (directly or indirectly) over one or more management interfaces exposed via its containing ME instance.